Published by James Brown on October 22, 2019

 Yes, Surfshark does work in China.
 In fact, it is currently rated #2 on the Best VPN for China page.

-You may find that the Surfshark apps do not work in China, especially during VPN crackdowns.
-At the time or writing this guide, the apps are not working in China.
-The apps may or may not be working at the time you are reading this, so you could always try them first before following this guide.
+The Surfshark apps may or may not be working in China at the time you are reading this guide, so you could always try them first before following these steps.

 Then scroll down to the bottom of the page until you see the Advanced heading.
 Then choose Shadowsocks.

 You should now see a Shadowsocks port and password.

 For iOS, download the Shadowrocket app from the Apple App Store.
 This app costs $2.99 and you will need a non-Chinese iTunes account.
 If your iTunes account is registered with a Chinese address, you can make a new US iTunes account.

 If you don't want to pay $2.99 for Shadowrocket, you can try some free apps such as Potatso Lite.
 However, these free apps usually have DNS leaks and don't work with VoIP (WhatsApp voice calls, etc).
 So it's recommended to pay $2.99 for Shadowrocket if you can afford it.

 This is the tricky part.
 You will need to find IP addresses that are not blocked in China.
 If you don't want to do this yourself, you could check the bottom of this page for some recommended IPs that I found.

 Do not follow the instructions on the Surfshark website.
 You cannot enter the server hostnames directly or ping the hostnames because the DNS requests are poisoned in China.